Rua do Arvoredo murders: In modern media

 In Europe, the crime was covered so much that Charles Darwin wrote a short commentary in his notebook, asking: "Is there a jackal asleep in each man?".

 In 1987, the case inspired the publication of the book Cães da província, by Luiz Antonio de Assis Brasil.
 The book centers around the biography of playwright and dramaturgist José Joaquim de Campos Leão, and along with this narrative, De Assis Brasil also includes the Rua do Arvoredo murders in the story.
 The book was republished in 2010 by L&PM Editores.

-In 1996, the historian Décio Freitas published the book The Greatest Crime on Earth - The Butcher on Rua do Arvoredo, after thoroughly researching the case.
+In 1996, the historian Décio Freitas published the book The Greatest Crime on Earth - The Butcher on Rua do Arvoredo, after researching the case.

 Later in 2005, the case would also serve as an inspiration for a novel written by David Coimbra, titled Canibais: Paixão e Morte na Rua do Arvoredo, also published by L&PM Editores.

 In Rio Grande do Sul, Grupo RBS - an affiliate of Rede Globo based in the state - produced a documentary about the case.
 Another documentary, made by independent filmmakers, was also produced.

 On April 28, 2006, Rede Globo made an episode for Linha Direta dramatizing the case.
 Carmo Dalla Vecchia played the role of José Ramos, while Natália Lage played Catarina.
 The soundtrack for the episode included several songs by English rock band Radiohead.
 To reconstruct the crime, the Linha Direta team conducted extensive research work, looking into the public archives, examining everything from the receipts, Pilse and Claussner's passports and even the autopsy reports.